vivainio/robotframework-libdocs/README.md

 # robotframework-libdocs

-xml and html docs for robot framework standard libraries
+XML docs for robot framework standard libraries.

+Useful e.g. to enable standard library completion with the [vscode plugin](https://github.com/vivainio/robotframework-vscode).

 Usage: copy the libs under doc/ to somewhere in your PYTHONPATH / IRONPYTHONPATH